 Sponsored by the Department of English and the Purdue Student Union Board.

-For more information on the 2020 program, contact Robyn Malo, Faculty Director.
+For more information on the 2021 program, contact Angelica Duran, Faculty Director.